William Cordova: Solo exhibitions

+In 2018, he was featured in an episode of Art21 alongside artist Kerry James Marshall.
+The artists were included in the contemporary art show Prospect.3: Notes for Now, in New Orleans.

-In 2019, he founded the AIM Biennial in South Florida.
-A statewide site specific outdoor expo as a response to the COVID pandemic and to bring attention to Floridas environmental crisis.
+In 2020, he founded the South Florida AIM Biennial.
+A statewide site-specific outdoor expo as a response to the COVID pandemic and to bring attention to Floridas environmental crisis.
 “I wanted to prod practitioners to be more resourceful, more improvisational, to not let them forget that they are creative problem solvers,” said Cordova.

-Cordova is current co-Lead organizer along with artist Rick Lowe, of the Greenwood Art Project in Tulsa, Oklahoma inviting Tulsans to creatively respond to the 1921 Greenwood Centennial.
+Cordova co-curated and organized, along with artist Rick Lowe, The Greenwood Art Project in Tulsa, Oklahoma inviting Tulsans to creatively respond to the 1921 Greenwood Centennial.
 Cordova was the recipient of the 2021 Guggenheim Fellowship Award.
+In 2023 he was awarded a Creative Capital Grant.

+Collections

+His work is in the public collection at the Whitney Museum of American Art, Guggenheim Museum, Walker Art Center, Harvard University, Yale University, Museo de Arte de Lima, Ellipse Foundation, Pérez Art Museum Miami, La Casa de las Americas in Havana, Cuba among others.

-Work
+Work and critical reception

-"William Cordova’s practice threads forward and back through time, tethering seemingly disparate relations to one another, and analyzing the echoes of history through the devices of their transmission.
+"William Cordova's practice threads forward and back through time, tethering seemingly disparate relations to one another, and analyzing the echoes of history through the devices of their transmission.
 His work speaks to 'excluded discourses, silenced radicalisms, and insurgent practices' and with this, suggests relationships between these past moments and our own, given that what circulates in public knowledge is always already an unfinished portrait of a culture."

 "William Cordova does not simply give up, but diligently or perhaps doggedly, uses fund materials to offer a conceptual map to global relations that has no natural beginning or end, no fixed borders, no national allegiances.
 He offers a micro-economy of signs that invites us to reflect on the macro-economies of history.
-His method is not strictly speaking a Foucauldian genealogy, but it shares a similar commitment to finding these uncommon histories, connections, and intersections frequently overlooked in the dominant discourse of government and school text books.”
+His method is not strictly speaking a Foucauldian genealogy, but it shares a similar commitment to finding these uncommon histories, connections, and intersections frequently overlooked in the dominant discourse of government and school text books."

-“Cordova has been preoccupied with issues of transformation and interpretation since his youth, owing partly to his own transitions between countries, economies, and languages.
+"Cordova has been preoccupied with issues of transformation and interpretation since his youth, owing partly to his own transitions between countries, economies, and languages.
 Having recently moved from Lima to Miami, the six-year-old found comfort in the sight of what he thought were familiar Peruvian cajón drums scattered on the streets, but which were in fact discarded speaker boxes.
-The hulking Badussy (or Machu Picchu after dark) (2004–05) dominates the gallery with some two hundred old speakers stacked to suggest a pre-Columbian monolith.”
+The hulking Badussy (or Machu Picchu after dark) (2004–05) dominates the gallery with some two hundred old speakers stacked to suggest a pre-Columbian monolith."

-“Much of Cordova’s work induces similarly uncanny interpretive spirals, abetted not by arbitrary Surrealist juxtapositions but the all-too-common strangeness of our own detritus and the too-often repressed histories they conceal.”
+"Much of Cordova’s work induces similarly uncanny interpretive spirals, abetted not by arbitrary Surrealist juxtapositions but the all-too-common strangeness of our own detritus and the too-often repressed histories they conceal."